in the UK for our teaching quality

 There are similar opportunities in hospital teams and other support organisations such as Motiv8, My Sister House, Cornerhouse Mental Health Resource Centre and Change, Grow, Live.

-The second (100-day) placement in your third year include local authorities like West Sussex and Hampshire County Council within teams such as family support and protection, looked after children, fostering, disabilities, older persons, youth offending, children’s asylum, and mental health.
+The second (100-day) placement in your third year include local authorities like West Sussex and Hampshire County Council within teams such as family support and child protection, looked after children, fostering, disabilities, older persons, youth offending, children’s asylum, and mental health.

 Take the first steps to becoming a registered social work professional

 This course is approved by the national social work regulator: Social Work England.

 This means that graduates will be eligible to register with Social Work England as a registered social worker.

 We are proud that our BA (Hons) Social Work course has a 95% graduate employment rate.

 Our close relationships with our social work placement partners often result in our graduates continuing into Assessed and Supported Year in Employment (ASYE) with those local authorities.

 You may also choose to develop your knowledge and practice further through our postgraduate options.